DiLiubarets/quartz_blog/content/posts/Excel/Alen DumpData Demand.md

     Set pivotRowLabels = CreateObject("Scripting.Dictionary")
     Set dataRowLabels = CreateObject("Scripting.Dictionary")

-    ' Get last row and last column in Pivot_Copy lastRow = wsPivotCopy.Cells(wsPivotCopy.Rows.Count, "A").End(xlUp).Row
+    ' Get last column in Pivot_Copy
-    lastCol = wsPivotCopy.Cells(1, wsPivotCopy.Columns.Count).End(xlToLeft).Column
+    lastCol = tbl.Range.Columns.Count

-    ' Get row labels and their values from Pivot_Copy For Each cell In wsPivotCopy.Range("A2:A" & lastRow) ' Assuming data starts from row 2 If Not pivotRowLabels.exists(cell.Value) Then
+    ' Get row labels from Pivot_Copy (assuming they are in the first column of the table) For Each cell In tbl.ListColumns(1).DataBodyRange
-            ' Store entire row as an array pivotRowLabels(cell.Value) = wsPivotCopy.Range(cell, cell.Offset(0, lastCol - 1)).Value
+        If Not pivotRowLabels.exists(cell.Value) Then
+            pivotRowLabels(cell.Value) = cell.Row ' Store row number
         End If
     Next cell